mxmgorin/mxmgorin.github.io/posts/retsurf-servo-sdl2.en.md

 At its core, [retsurf](https://github.com/mxmgorin/retsurf) is three big pieces:
 **Servo** renders the web, **SDL2** owns the window and input on bare hardware, and **egui** draws the browser's own UI on top.
-None of those is the hard part.
+None of those is particularly difficult on its own.
 The hard part is getting all three to share *one GPU* on a device with no compositor and an old graphics driver.

-This is the full breakdown: how Servo and SDL2 actually connect, and every way it broke on the way to run on a retro-handheld.
-In order, because the order is the story — each crash is what pushed the architecture to the next iteration.
+This post is the full story: how Servo and SDL2 ended up sharing a single GPU context, and every way that arrangement broke before it finally worked on a retro handheld.

 ## First attempt — surfman from SDL2's window handle